faytey/Clinex/README.md

-# Clinex DAO Smart Contract
+# CliNex DAO Smart Contract

 ## Overview

-The Clinex DAO (Decentralized Autonomous Organization) smart contract is designed to manage membership, proposals, and voting within a decentralized organization.
-It utilizes the StarkNet platform for secure and scalable smart contract execution.
+CliNex Dao is a decentralized autonomous organization (DAO) built on StarkNet with a mission to confront climate change.
+Leveraging the blockchain technology, CliNex Dao fosters transparency and collaboration in addressing environmental challenges.
+The DAO empowers a global network of participants or organizations (NGOs, Businesses and Agencies), to contribute to sustainable practices and promote innovative solutions for climate change.
+Through a democratic governance model, token holders with a minimum of 1000 $CTK tokens engage in creation of proposals, voting on proposals, influence decisions made to tackle climate problems and  resource allocations.

 ## Features

-- **Membership Management:** Users can join the DAO by staking a specified amount of tokens.
+- **Membership Management:** For users to join the DAO, they should have a minimum 1000 $CTK Token .
 - **Proposal Creation:** DAO members can create proposals, providing details such as title, description, and deadline.
-- **Voting:** Members can vote on proposals, influencing their approval or rejection.
+- **Voting of Proposals:** Members can vote on proposals, influencing their approval or rejection.
+- **Viewing of Proposals:** Member a list of all the proposals that have be made in the Dao

 ## Contract Structure